The new generation 2018 Renault Duster gets significant design changes and improved cabin.

 |Gearbox||5-speed MT & CVT||6-speed manual & AMT|

-Engine set up will vary for different markets that said the Europe spec model is likely to get the 1.2-litre, TCe petrol unit good for 124bhp and the 1.6-litre oil burner with 130bhp of power.
+Engine lineup will vary for different markets that said the European spec model will be equipped with a 1.2-litre, TCe petrol unit that is good for 124bhp and the 1.6-litre oil burner with 130bhp of power.
+Few of the European markets will also get the 1.5-litre K9K diesel engine that also powers the India-spec model.
 Transmission choices are unlikely to change, the SUV is expected to continue with the 5MT, 6MT, 6EDC and 6AMT units.
-As for the Indian market, there is yet no clarity on the engine details, though reports suggest that the 1.5-litre petrol and diesel units could be retained.
-Additionally, there could be a new engine on the line-up.
+As for the Indian market, the company is yet to reveal the engine details.
+However, reports suggest that the 1.5-litre petrol and diesel units could be retained.
+Additionally, the SUV could get an all-new engine.

 The 1.5-litre petrol engine, paired to either 5-speed MT & CVT, is capable of producing 105bhp of power and 142Nm of torque.
 On the other hand, the oil burner offers two states of tunes – 84bhp/208Nm and 108bhp/248Nm.
 Transmission options will include a 6-speed manual and an AMT unit.

 Since there is yet no certainty on the engine set up, therefore it would be a bit early to comment on the fuel economy.
 The estimates however suggest that the petrol version could deliver 13kmpl and the diesel unit will return 19kmpl.

 -High ground clearance